Krazete/ailog/SUPPLEMENTARY.md

 # The First Three Months

 The attendance log doesn't show the full picture.

-The [replacement conspiracy theory](https://www.bilibili.com/read/cv3226164) has no credence today, but it did seem plausible in the beginning.
+The [replacement conspiracy theory](https://www.bilibili.com/read/cv3226164) might not have any credence today, but it did seem plausible in the beginning considering the context.

+In April 2019, there was news that the Unlimited staff was mistreating members of the Game Club Project.
+Later in June, Unlimited began replacing the voice talents.
+They [justified these actions on July 17](https://gameclubproject.jp/20190717info/) by explaining that the Game Club Project members were never VTubers; they were actually CTubers, or Character YouTubers.
+Undermining the importance of the voice talents didn't sit well with fans, and the channel still suffers from an average like-dislike ratio of less than 50% to this day (July 2020).

+Kizuna AI cloned herself during the same period of time, so naturally people saw some similarities and assumed the worst.

 ## Absence

 In the three months following AI Party 2019, AI-chan's uploads seemed to come from a backlog of videos recorded before the event.
 For example:

 * Love-chan and AI-pii sometimes used the newer 3D model (apparent from the updated shoulders and bangs); AI-chan always used the old 3D model.
-* A snapshot of her [face filter video in September](https://youtu.be/Qbu3GhkT7Cc) was posted [on Twitter back in June](https://twitter.com/aichan_nel/status/1140843072797851648).
+* A snapshot of her [face filter video in September](https://youtu.be/Qbu3GhkT7Cc) was posted [on Twitter way back in June](https://twitter.com/aichan_nel/status/1140843072797851648).

 So while she showed up in videos, AI-chan did indeed appear to be absent for a while.